 Don't Be Confused By Bible Prophecy Another Minute!Breakthrough teaching video!
 What are the two overlooked keys in the hard sayings of Jesus?
 Leave traditional "anything goes" allegorical interpretations behind that disregard Jesus' only statement on how to interpret Scripture correctly.
 Learn these keys of Jesus in this free video...

 (Read more testimonials...)

-2013 Biblical Holidays DatesThe holiday dates below are confirmed based on the aviv barley that was found in Israel days before the new (crescent) moon of March 13, 2013.
+2014 Biblical Holidays DatesThe holiday dates below are assumed based on the aviv barley being found in Israel before the new (crescent) moon of March 29, 2014.

 Question: What If the Crescent Moon Was Visible Earlier in America Than Jerusalem?
 (And What If the Calendar I Follow Is Wrong?)

 Tim, More of a statement than a question.
 The crescent moon was visible from Dallas, TX at sundown on March 12th, 2013.
 Since the Creator uses the laws of nature to determine times and seasons, wouldn’t it stand that if communication wasn’t as prevalent as it is today, (years ago), that those who were viewing the crescent would have started their month from their actual viewing?
 Thus their feast days may be one day different than those in other parts of the world.

 - Torah Keeper

 In ancient Israel, thanks to the prophets with the holy spirit and the priests with their urim and thumim, the revelation from God needed to know when the years (Ex 12:2) and months began and even which day was sabbath (Ex 16) was readily available.
 Since it was a single tiny nation keeping the feasts, disseminating this revelation nation wide was not a problem.